GTBitsOfGood/donut/README.md

 * `jobs`: The outstanding pairing messages that have yet to be resolved
     * `_id`
     * `workspaceId`: id of the workspace
-    * `messageId`: id of the original pairing message sent
+    * `messageTimestamp`: timestamp of the original pairing message sent, used for slack's API
     * `channelId`: id of the channel the original pairing message was sent in
+    * `pairingDate`: date which pairings for this job will be made.

 ## Functions:

 ### pollChannels (TimerTrigger)

 This function triggers daily at 9am EST. This will send a message into all of the channels who are scheduled for donut dates during this time.
 A job will be created, noting down the id of the message.
+The nextPollingDates are updated to reflect the next polling day.

 Additionally, this function will query for all outstanding jobs, checking to see who reacted to the pairing message and sending a message of the created pairs into the channel.

-The job is then deleted off the database.
+The jobs for that day are then deleted off the database.

 ### slack (HTTP Trigger)